Boreas618/MIPS32-Pipeline/README.md

 Every instruction should have its corresponding test.
 Integration tests are also needed.
 You should load tests from `bin` files instead of putting them in the memory ahead of time, so that you can write some code to run tests one by one automatically.

 An example in `tests/demo` directory shows how to create `bin` format file on x86_64 systems.
 MIPS and LoongArch are similar.
-Your tests should not be linked to the standard libraries.
+Source codes of the tests should be included in your submission.

 We don't distinguish lab1-labN and will judge your score based on what you've done according to the class PPT.
 If you finish one of the extra tasks, you can get some bonus.